List of book-burning incidents: Rabbi Nachmanides' account of the Disputation of Barcelona (by Dominicans)

 In 1263 the Disputation of Barcelona was held before King James I of Aragon between the monk Pablo Christiani (a convert from Judaism) and Rabbi Moses ben Nachman (also known as Nachmanides).
 At the end of disputation, king awarded Nachmanides a monetary prize and declared that never before had he heard "an unjust cause so nobly defended."
 Since the Dominicans nevertheless claimed the victory, Nahmanides felt compelled to publish the controversy.
-The Dominicans asserted that this account was blasphemies against Christianity.
+The Dominicans asserted that this account was blasphemous against Christianity.
 Nahmanides admitted that he had stated many things against Christianity, but he had written nothing which he had not used in his disputation in the presence of the King, who had granted him freedom of speech.
-The justice of his defense was recognized by the King and the commission, but to satisfy the Dominicans Nahmanides was exiled and his pamphlet was condemned to be burned.
+The justice of his defense was recognized by the King and the commission, but, to satisfy the Dominicans, Nahmanides was exiled and his pamphlet was condemned to be burned.